ringcentral/rc-qna-bot/README.md

 # rc-qna-bot

-RingCentral Q & A bot
+RingCentral Q & A chatbot for RingCentral developers.